Skip to main content

 Where n8n genuinely fits

-If your problem is process automation across a large SaaS estate, n8n's category is the right one and its execution is excellent.
-The integration catalog is among the largest anywhere, the visual canvas lets operations teams read and modify automations without a deploy pipeline, and the AI tooling is not an afterthought: evaluations with LLM-as-judge metrics, a guardrails node with PII redaction and jailbreak detection, and human-in-the-loop approvals across many channels are all first-class.
-Fair-code licensing with free self-hosting for internal use is a real option US competitors do not offer.
+If your problem is process automation across a large SaaS estate, n8n's category is the right one.
+Its large integration catalog and visual canvas let operations teams read and modify automations without a deploy pipeline.
+The AI surface includes evaluations with LLM-as-judge metrics, a guardrails node with PII redaction and jailbreak detection, and human-in-the-loop approvals across multiple channels.
+Its fair-code license also permits free self-hosting for internal business use.

 The calculus changes when the agent stops being a step in a workflow and becomes the thing you ship.
 Then you want to version and A/B test the agent itself, attribute token spend per run without assembling dashboards, stream audit logs without an Enterprise negotiation, and define behavior in code your team can review.
 That is agent-native territory, and it is where Connic starts.